 Soup and Dessert Spoon Protocol

-We sip soup silently from the side of the spoon, avoiding slurping or tilting the bowl excessively.
+Furthermore, we sip soup silently from the side of the spoon, avoiding slurping or excessive bowl tilting.

 Bread and Butter Etiquette